-"Acceptable" progress is defined by meeting the below retention requirements:
+"Acceptable" progress is defined by meeting the retention requirements listed below:

 Students must maintain a 2.50 cumulative GPA for all courses taken within the Criminal Justice Program at WSU

 Students must maintain their portfolio at a level acceptable to their faculty advisor and must complete their portfolio (representation of knowledge base and skills; i.e., research papers, report writing, videotapes, etc.) prior to graduation (consult with individual faculty advisors) and the portfolio requirement.